 Overcoming A Victim Mentality

-A victim is a person who has been abused or hurt or oppressed and was without power to change their circumstances.
-They developed a way of thinking and interpreting life that comes from unresolved offences, grief, and bitterness.
-Even though physically the abuse is no longer happening, in their minds they live and behave as though it is.
-As a result, the person now believes these experiences left them so marred that they no longer are able to take responsibility for their life.
-They blame others for what they are experiencing today.
+A victim is a person who has been abused or hurt or oppressed and, was without power to change their circumstances.
+As a result of one incident, or a pattern of incidents, that person now believes these experiences left them so marred that they no longer are able to take responsibility for their life.
+They blame others for what they are experiencing in life today.
+They develop a way of thinking and interpreting life that comes from unresolved offences, grief, and bitterness.
+Even though physically, the abuse is no longer happening, in their minds they live as though it is.

 God says, I have swept away your sins like a cloud.
 I have scattered your offenses like the morning mist.
 Oh, return to me, for I have paid the price to set you free.
 (Isaiah 44:22 NLT)

 Instead of embracing the solutions God is offering, victims remain obsessed with the pain and injustice of the past.
 Some isolate and live behind high walls.
 They complain and blame.
 Others live with frustration and are prone to get angry.
-Some bury their feelings, opinions and desires.
-Some allow others to control them and tell them what to do, believing they are unable to break free.
-Some believe that others “make them” live as powerless victims in their current circumstances and their life can only improve if someone else fixes what is wrong.
-They expect others to rescue them and take on their responsibilities.
+Some bury their feelings, opinions and desires and just do what they are told, believing they are powerless.
+They expect others to rescue them and be responsible for their life today.
+They believe that others “make them” live as powerless victims in their current circumstances and their life can only improve if someone else can fix what is wrong.

 How does a person with a victim mentality break free?
-We ask God to help us let go of the fear and insanity that resulted from events of our past and replace them with His truth in our hearts and minds.
+We have to ask God to help us let go of the insanity that comes from our past and fill our hearts and minds with truth.

 Can anything ever separate us from Christ’s love?
 Does it mean he no longer loves us if we have trouble or calamity, or are persecuted, or hungry, or destitute, or in danger, or threatened with death?
 As the Scriptures say, “For your sake we are killed every day; we are being slaughtered like sheep.”
 No, despite all these things, overwhelming victory is ours through Christ, who loved us.
 (Romans 8:35-37 NLT)